phuse-org/SENDConform/doc/SHACL-AnimalSubject-Details.md

 The SHACL shape `study:hasMin1Max1Shape-USubjID` evaluates the path `study:hasUniqueSubjectID` to determine if one and only one value of USSUBJID IRI is present.

-<font class='futureSHACL'>FUTURE:</font>  This shape can be updated to `sh:targetClass study:Subject` to be applied to multiple types of Sujbects (Animal, Human) when the proper ontology and reasoner is applied.
+<font class='futureSHACL'>FUTURE:</font>  This shape can be updated to `sh:targetClass study:Subject` to be applied to multiple types of Subjects (Animal, Human) when the proper ontology and reasoner is applied.

 <pre class='shacl'>
 # Unique Subject ID (USUBJID)